puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 This will be fixed in a future release.

-### `puppet module list --tree` Shows Incorrect Dependencies after Uninstalling Modules
+### `puppet module list --tree` Shows Incorrect Dependencies After Uninstalling Modules

 If you uninstall a module with `puppet module uninstall <module name>` and then run `puppet module list --tree`, you will get a tree that does not accurately reflect module dependencies.